SchweizerischeBundesbahnen/ch.sbb.polarion.extension.pdf-exporter/README.md

 #### WeasyPrint as Service in Docker

-This extension supports using WeasyPrint running as a REST Service in Docker container.
-This feature can be switched on with help of following properties in file `<POLARION_HOME>/etc/polarion.properties`:
+This extension supports the use of WeasyPrint as a REST service within a Docker container, as implemented [here](https://github.com/SchweizerischeBundesbahnen/weasyprint-service).
+To activate this feature, adjust the following properties in the `<POLARION_HOME>/etc/polarion.properties` file:

 ```properties
 ch.sbb.polarion.extension.pdf-exporter.weasyprint.connector=service